meghaduaa/CCTV_Tracking_System/README.md

 ## Features

--Detects people in each video frame using YOLOv8 -Assigns unique, consistent tracking IDs using Deep SORT -Prompts the user to select a suspect ID after the first second -Re-prompts the user every 10 seconds to reselect or change the suspect -Selected suspect is shown with a red bounding box -Other individuals are shown with green bounding boxes
+- Detects people in each video frame using YOLOv8
+- Assigns unique, consistent tracking IDs using Deep SORT
+- Prompts the user to select a suspect ID after the first second
+- Re-prompts the user every 10 seconds to reselect or change the suspect
+- Selected suspect is shown with a red bounding box
+- Other individuals are shown with green bounding boxes

 ## Technologies Used